Drug vs Drug

 The test is priced at $399.
 You can learn more by visiting our Mindwell page.

-If you want to discover how you react to medications across 16 therapeutic fields (including psychiatry, cardiology, oncology and immunology), then the Max Rx test is for you.
+If you want to discover how you react to medications across 16 therapeutic areas (including psychiatry, cardiology, oncology and immunology), then the Max Rx test is for you.
 It predicts your response to over 450 FDA-approved medications, including:

 The test is available for $499.
 You can learn more by visiting our Max Rx page.